Karen Sparks' house

 Karen Sparks

-At the time of the attack, she was an 18-year-old college student who lived with three male friends.
+At the time of the attack, Karen Sparks was an 18-year-old college student who lived with three male friends.

 We will never know how or why Bundy chose her as his first victim.

-The most likely explanation is that he spotted her through the basement window while he was prowling around the neighborhood at night.
+The most likely explanation is that he noticed her through the basement window while he was prowling around the neighborhood at night.

 In the days leading up to the attack, she was reading in her bedroom when she thought that she saw a man peering through her window.
-However, he was gone so quickly that she put it down to her imagination.
+However, he was gone so quickly that she blamed it on her imagination.

-She also didn't believe that someone would be brazen enough to enter a house with three males inside.
+She also didn't believe that someone would be bold enough to enter a house filled with men.

 4325 8th Avenue NE